uswds/uswds-site/pages/about/security-information.md

 To ensure you’re using a legitimate copy of USWDS, we strongly encourage you to download the package via [NPM](/documentation/developers/#install-using-npm).
-Using the NPM package rather than the `.zip` also makes it easier to stay up-to-date on the latest USWDS versions.
+Using the NPM package rather than the `.zip` also makes it easier to stay up-to-date on the latest USWDS versions and improves security because you are getting updates straight from the source.

-To learn more about our security best practices or to report a security issue, please contact us at XXX
+To learn more about our security best practices or to report a security issue, please contact us at [uswds@support.digitalgov.gov](mailto:uswds@support.digitalgov.gov).